-The textbook for this course is Boya Chinese, Advanced level I & II, (Li Xiaoqi, Beijing University Publishing House, 2015) or SIT language text materials created by SIT language teachers.
+The textbook for this course is SIT Advanced Chinese created by SIT language faculty Zhang Xian in 2017, or Boya Chinese, Advanced level I & II, (Li Xiaoqi, Beijing University Publishing House, 2015).
 Li Xiaoqi's communicative and structurally based approach is well suited to the needs of foreign students living in a Chinese-speaking environment wishing to acquire a solid foundation of Chinese grammar.
-SIT language teachers' text materials are aimed at increasing students' ability to communicate with local peoples and to conduct their fieldwork during Independent Study Project period.
+SIT language teachers' text materials are aimed at increasing students' ability to communicate with native Chinese peoples and to conduct their fieldwork in the future.
 In addition, a computer software program for practicing Chinese characters will be provided to students.